Kociamber/ex_owm/README.md

 *   super fast generational caching
 *   access to **main** [OWM APIs](http://openweathermap.org/api)!

-It means that each location entry passed within the list spawns separate task (Elixir worker process) which is checking wether the request has been already sent within a time interval, if yes, it's fetching the result from cache.
+It means that each location entry passed within the list spawns separate task (Elixir worker process) which is checking whether the request has been already sent within a time interval, if yes, it's fetching the result from cache.
 Otherwise it sends API query, saves the result in cache and returns the data.

 ## To do